clay973/go-ethereum-wiki/Tracing:-Introduction.md

  * An **archive** node retaining **all historical data** can trace arbitrary transactions at any point in time.
 Tracing a single transaction also entails reexecuting all preceding transactions in the same block.
  * A **fast synced** node retaining **all historical data** after initial sync can only trace transactions from blocks following the initial sync point.
 Tracing a single transaction also entails reexecuting all preceding transactions in the same block.
  * A **fast synced** node retaining only **periodic state data** after initial sync can only trace transactions from blocks following the initial sync point.
-Tracing a single transaction entails reexecuting all preceding transactions **both** in the same block, as well as **all preceding blocks until the previous stored snapshot**.
+Tracing a single transaction entails reexecuting all preceding transactions **both** in the same block, as well as all preceding blocks until the previous stored snapshot.
  * A **light synced** node retrieving data **on demand** can in theory trace transactions for which all required historical state is readily available in the network.
 In practice, data availability is **not** a feasible assumption.

+*There are exceptions to the above rules when running batch traces of entire blocks or chain segments.
+Those will be detailed later.*